-Sunscreen saves superhero geneOctober 8th, 2013 in Cancer /
+Sunscreen saves superhero geneOctober 8, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Next time your kids complain about putting on sunscreen, tell them this: Sunscreen shields a superhero gene that protects them from getting cancer.

 It is widely accepted that sunscreen stops you from getting burnt but to date there has been academic debate about the effectiveness of sunscreen in preventing skin cancers.